Getting to Know Your Neighborhood: Coolidge Corner

 326 Harvard St.

 This sleek kosher juice and salad bar opened in 2015 and is owned by Haim Cohen, whose father owns Rami’s, next door.
 Designed with local artists in mind, Pure Cold Press dedicates significant space as a gallery.
-The small eatery is vegetarian, with vegan and gluten-free items as well.
-Select from more than a dozen fresh juices and smoothies, with ingredients such as kale, beet, celery, dandelion, apple, ginger, and cucumber.
+The small eatery is vegetarian, with vegan and gluten-free items, as well.
+Select from almost a dozen fresh juices and smoothies, with ingredients such as kale, beet, celery, dandelion, apple, ginger, watermelon, pineapple, and cucumber.
 Salads here aren’t your run-of-the-mill lettuce and tomato combination: you’ll find more fascinating fare like the Samurai Salad with romaine lettuce, tempeh, scallions, peppers, cabbage, crispy noodles, and a carrot ginger dressing.
 There’s a selection of breakfast fare, including omelets, pancakes, and oatmeal, served until 2 pm.
 It also closes early on Fridays, at 2:30 pm, and reopens Sundays at 8 am.

 Zaftigs Delicatessen